-Let me begin by saying that I’m not a veterinarian.
+Let me begin by stating that I’m not a veterinarian.
 But I have had a lot of practice detecting fevers in dogs.
-Blitzen, the first Shar-pei Rod and I had, died just before his fourth birthday of kidney failure caused by Shar-pei Fever.
+Blitzen, our first Shar-pei, died just before his fourth birthday of kidney failure caused by Shar-pei Fever.

 Know What’s Normal

 To figure out what’s “normal” for your dog, you’ll need to take his temperature with a rectal thermometer when he’s feeling well.
-You can also make a note of it during routine vet visits when your pup isn’t sick.
+You can also note it during a routine vet visit when your pup isn’t sick.

-Also, temperatures can vary a bit throughout the day.
-Ty’s temperature naturally goes up a bit at night.
-So understanding your dog’s “healthy temperature” could mean tracking his readings at various times of the day for several days.
+Keep in mind that temperatures can vary a bit throughout the day.
+Ty’s temperature naturally went up a bit at night.
+So understanding your dog’s “healthy temperature” could mean tracking his readings at various times of the day for a few days.

 Knowing your dog’s healthy pulse, respiratory rate, and capillary refill time are also handy tools in assessing a potential illness.

 READ MORE ⇒ Learn to Measure Your Dog’s Vital Signs

 Watch For Symptoms

 Once you’ve determined your dog’s “healthy” temperature, you’ll need to keep an eye out for signs that he’s not feeling well.
 Any change in your dog’s behavior could mean he’s coming down with something.
 You know what it feels like to have a fever, and your dog probably feels pretty much the same way.